adamsanaglo/pulp_deb/status/functions/pmc_status_delivery/README.md

 ## Function app Configuration
 ### - `host.json`

 Careful thought was placed into the queue settings.
-The primary bottleneck in this function app is that an exclusive lease has to be obtained on the status JSON before it is read and updated.
-This makes the function highly sequential.
-However, through some benchmarking, it was observed that there is still some benefit to having a small amount of parallelism.
+We want only one function call to be running at a time.
+That function will be triggered by a single message in the *results-queue* but will dequeue multiple messages in the queue to publish.

-- ***batchsize = 6*** so that 6 status messages are dequeued and published at at the same time.
+- ***batchsize = 1*** so only 1 function call is triggered even when multiple messages are in the *results-queue*.

-- ***newBatchThreshold = 0*** so that new messages aren't dequeued until the previous 6 finished publishing, this ensures that there is minimal starvation in the parallel setting.
+- ***newBatchThreshold = 0*** so that new messages aren't dequeued until the previous function call finishes.

-- ***maxDequeueCount = 5*** means the function can fail 5 times until the message moved to a poison queue.
+- ***maxDequeueCount = 5*** means the function can fail 5 times until the message moves to a poison queue.
+This behavior is also mimicked in the function code for messages manually dequeued from the *results-queue*.

 ### - Portal settings
 This function should be in a **Consumption Plan**.
 In Setting->Configuration->Application settings the following values must be configured.